 This is not someone who was made to take orders, this was someone who was made to give them.

-While Ms. Brady is definitely not your average 87 year old, her advice for the elderly people of Australia is forged from decades worth of negative opinions regarding her own abilities.
+Ms. Brady is definitely not your average 87-year-old, and her advice for the elderly people of Australia is forged from decades worth of negative opinions regarding her own abilities.

 “Older people can do so much, but they’ve got to be willing to show what they can do.
 This business of sitting in a chair all day and feeling sorry for yourself is bullshit.
 Get out there and really live your life.
 Every day that you’re alive is a good day,”.